juanmanueldaza/mdsg/README.md

 - Vanilla JavaScript (ES6+)
 - CSS Grid/Flexbox for responsive design
 - Vite for development and building
-- GitHub Device Flow for authentication
+- GitHub Personal Access Tokens for authentication
 - GitHub API for repository operations
 - GitHub Pages for site hosting